When you’re a small business, inventory management quickly becomes overwhelming and expensive.

 You’re a busy person, and sometimes that means forecasting gets left by the wayside.
 Resist this tendency.

-You need to go beyond avoiding problems and be proactive enough to invest in forecasting.
+You need to go beyond avoiding problems and be proactive enough to invest in inventory forecasting.
 Forecasting could very well be the area you struggle with the most, as most logistics managers don’t do it.

 Forecasting involves looking for trends in the market, watching the overall economy, working guaranteed sales from contracts and subscriptions into your plan, and using all of this information to project future sales.